TheRealVSSVSSN/SunnyRP/Example_Frameworks/essentialmode/docs.md

 ## Server
 ### essentialmode/server/util.lua
 Helper functions shared by server scripts:
+- `stringsplit` now splits strings using Lua patterns for compatibility.
-- `stringsplit`, `startswith`, and `returnIndexesInTable` implement basic table/string utilities.
+- `startswith` and `returnIndexesInTable` implement basic utilities.
 - `debugMsg` emits tagged debug output when debugging is enabled and is callable through the `es:debugMsg` event.

 ### essentialmode/server/main.lua
 Primary server runtime responsible for:
 - Initialising global tables for users, commands and configuration defaults.
-- Checking bans during `playerConnecting` and saving money on `playerDropped`.
+- Checking bans during `playerConnecting` with deferrals and saving money on `playerDropped`.
 - Handling first join flow via `es:firstJoinProper`, enabling PvP when configured, and raising `es:firstSpawn` on first spawn.
 - Managing session settings through `es:setSessionSetting` and `es:getSessionSetting`.
 - Parsing chat messages that begin with `/` to resolve registered commands.
 It enforces permission levels or group membership, triggers audit hooks (`es:adminCommandRan`, `es:userCommandRan`, `es:commandRan`, `es:adminCommandFailed`, `es:invalidCommandHandler`, `es:chatMessage`), and denies access with a configured message when appropriate.